postrational/blog/source/_posts/2014-01-18-performance-testing-django-applications-with-the-grinder.markdown

 ])
 ```

 If you're still having trouble with CSRF and keep testing 403 errors instead of your application, you can disable CSRF completely using a small bit of middleware.
-Just make sure you don't leave this on in your production setting.
+Just make sure you don't leave this on in production.

 ```python